 When it comes to planning for tomorrow, we understand that every person has different needs and goals.
 Our attorneys will take the time to understand the goals you want to achieve and tailor the documents necessary to achieve them, including:

 - A will allows you to specify your wishes regarding the distribution of your assets after you die.
 If you have minor-aged children, you can also express your wishes for a guardian for them in your will for the court’s consideration in case of your premature death.

 - A living will lets you declare your wishes regarding whether you want life-sustaining measures to be taken if you become incapacitated.
-No one can make the decision to stop life-sustaining treatment without a living will in place.
+No one can decide to stop life-sustaining treatment without a living will in place.

 - General and durable powers of attorney let you name people to make your financial or medical decisions for you.
-You can specify the scope of the authority, as well as the timing of when it takes effect.
-It is important to note that, unlike a living will, a medical power of attorney does not grant authority to end life-sustaining measures if you become incapacitated.
+You can specify the scope of the authority and the timing of when it takes effect.
+It is important to note that, unlike a living will, medical power of attorney does not grant authority to end life-sustaining measures if you become incapacitated.
 It allows another person to act on your behalf for matters like access to medical records, authorization for medical treatment and handling insurance claims.

-Our goal is to help you understand your estate planning options so that you feel comfortable and confident about the choices you make.
-The right estate plan can help your loved ones avoid probate and will save them the difficult task of dividing your property, other assets and debts.
+Our goal is to help you understand your estate planning options to feel comfortable and confident about the choices you make.
+The right estate plan can help your loved ones avoid probate and save them the difficult task of dividing your property, other assets, and debts.